SUPPLEMENTAL MODULES

 Impactful slides demonstrating the pervasiveness of stigma and its negative consequences, as well as best practices to overcome/reduce stigma.

-Acknowledgment: This education is supported by an independent educational grant from the Opioid Analgesic REMS Program Companies (RPC).
-Please refer here for a listing of the member companies.
+Acknowledgment: This activity is supported by an independent educational grant from the Opioid Analgesic REMS Program Companies.
+Please see https://www.opioidanalgesicrems.com/Resources/Docs/List_of_RPC_Companies.pdf for a listing of REMS Program Companies.